binarytemple/docker-hackathon/presentation/presentation.md

 -----

-How can we make the build more efficient ?
+Make the build more efficient

 ```